KaHIP/KaHIP/README.md

              PAGES = {164--175}
 }

-If you use our parallel partitioner ParHIP please also cite the following paper (PDF):
+If you use our parallel partitioner ParHIP please also cite the following paper:

 @inproceedings{meyerhenkesandersschulz2017,
              AUTHOR = {Meyerhenke, Henning and Sanders, Peter and Schulz, Christian},